Goto main content

 PhD at the PThU

 The PThU offers a PhD programme for excellent students.
 Pursuing a PhD in the Netherlands means spending a minimum of four years (fulltime) conducting original and independent research and writing a dissertation.
 During that time, you will be under the supervision of a full professor of the university.
-At the PThU, there are four steps within the PhD programme.
+At the PThU, there are three phases within the PhD programme.

-Everyone in possession of a master’s degree, can apply for the PhD programme at PThU.
+Everyone in possession of a master’s degree can apply for the PhD programme at PThU.
 If you are not in possession of a master’s degree yet, you must first obtain it.
-At the PThU, you can follow the one-year Master of Theology programme in Groningen.
+At the PThU, you can follow the one-year Master of Theology programme.
 You can also start the PhD programme with a foreign master’s degree, but only if this degree has the same level as a Dutch master’s degree.

 You will also attend the yearly Graduate School meeting.
 This meeting offers you the opportunity to network with current PhD candidates, as well as experts from your field of study.

-You complete the Initial Graduate School by submitting your completed research proposal, data management plan and training and supervision plan.
+You complete phase 1 by submitting your completed research proposal, data management plan and training and supervision plan.
 The PThU Doctorate Board decides whether or not you will be admitted as a PhD candidate to the Graduate school.

 Once the PThU Doctorate Board has granted permission, you will officially be a PhD candidate at the PThU.
-You can now apply to the Graduate School, which starts in September.
-In the Graduate School, you will be supervised by your promotor, as well as at least two experts in your field(s) of interest.
+This means you move on to phase 2, the Graduate School.
+In the Graduate School, which starts in September, you will begin working on your research and dissertation.
+You will be supervised by your promotor, as well as at least two experts in your field(s) of interest.
 You will also follow the training programme you have decided on in your training and supervision plan.
 You must gain a minimum of 15 ECTS in training.
 You have a choice of:

 • courses (offered by NOSTER as well as other external institutions)